-For women who, on the outside, seem like everything is going well, but inside, struggle to feel confident in who they are.
-You might find you self-doubt, people-please, or often feel like you're either 'too much' or 'not quite enough' both in yourself, and in relationships.
+For those who, on the outside, seem like everything is fine, you're capable, you care deeply, you're aware, but inside, struggle to feel truly confident in yourself.
+You might find you overthink, people-please, or often feel like you're either 'too much' or 'not quite good enough'.

-If you find yourself caught in patterns like doubting and second-guessing yourself, overthinking or replaying conversations in your head, being hard on yourself, or always prioritising other people over yourself, you're not alone.
-Many of the women I work with have carried these same struggles.
-On the outside, things may seem fine, they're thoughtful, they care, but inside, they may struggle to know who they are, feel insecure in relationships, or question their worth or value.
+If you find yourself caught in patterns like doubting and second-guessing yourself, comparison, being hard on yourself, and often prioritising people over yourself, you're not alone.
+Many of the people I work with have carried these same struggles.
+On the outside, things may seem fine, but inside, they replay conversations, worry what others think, may struggle to know they are, or often question their worth or value.

-I’ve supported many women through these same feelings, and I’ve seen how things can begin to shift when you understand where they come from, why they’re there, and begin to heal the deeper roots underneath.
+I’ve supported many people through these same feelings, and I’ve seen how things can begin to shift when you understand where they come from, why they’re there, and begin to heal the deeper roots underneath.
 When we approach these patterns with curiosity, compassion, and without judgment, it creates space for something new.
-You can feel more confident, grounded, and develop a stronger, more secure sense of self, healthier, more fulfilling relationships. and quiet knowing that you’re enough, exactly as you are.
+You can feel more grounded and confident and develop a secure, authentic sense of self, along with the quiet knowing that you're enough, exactly as you are.

 Hi, I'm Nicola, a therapist and fellow human.
 I live in Newcastle Upon Tyne, and I love the beach, coffee, and comfy outfits!
-I'm passionate about supporting women to feel truly confident in themselves and in relationships.
+I'm passionate about supporting people to heal and feel truly confident in who they are.

 For a lot of my life, I struggled with confidence myself, always putting other people on a pedestal and thinking I had to change myself to fit in and feel accepted.
-I'd often end up in patterns of overthinking, people-pleasing, and questioning if i was enough, especially in relationships.
+I'd often end up in patterns of overthinking, people-pleasing, and questioning if I was enough.

 Going through a difficult time in my late twenties, where I felt extremely lost and disconnected, and when I started therapy, was when everything changed for me, and ultimately what inspired me to become a therapist myself.

-Therapy helped me uncover where these patterns had come from and why I struggled with certain things, like self-doubt, prioritising myself, and sharing my feelings authentically, so much.
-But, most importantly, it became a place for healing, finding myself, and starting to recognise my worth and value for the first time, which has been so freeing and has impacted so many other areas of my life positively, including my friendships, health, relationships, work, and career.
+Therapy helped me uncover where these patterns had come from and why I struggled with certain things like confidence, self-doubt, and expressing myself, so much.
+But, most importantly, it became a place for healing, finding myself, and starting to recognise my worth and value for the first time, which has been so freeing and has impacted so many other areas of my life positively, including my friendships, health, relationships and career.

 I now believe self-worth to be at the heart of a lot of struggles, which is why I wanted to specialise in this in my own practice.